midlantica/LovelyBunchOfCoconuts/content/quotes/Market-not-capitalism-Gorbachev.md

 ---
-title: "The market is not an invention of capitalism"
+title: 'The market is not an invention of capitalism'
 ---

 ## "The market is not an invention of capitalism.
 It has existed for centuries.
 It is an invention of civilization."